flowdev-yee/Tuff-Client-1.20.4-Modded-Server/README.md

 You can join this server on Tuff Client and experience all the modern features!

-You can also put mods in the mods folder in the server directory.
+You can also put mods in the mods folder in the server directory because of PolyMc.
 Note that not all mods will work!

 How to host: